-Pu’u O Kila Lookout (in the clouds when we were there)- photo by Julian Fong
+Pu’u O Kila Lookout on a clearer day - photo by Julian Fong.

-Much of the movie, Jurassic Park, was filmed in Waimea Canyon, including the famous helicopter canyon/waterfall scene.
+Much of the movie Jurassic Park was filmed in Waimea Canyon, including the famous helicopter canyon and waterfall scene.

-Hwy 550 route just after start and before intersection with Kokee (552)
+Highway 550 route just after start and before intersection with Kokee (552).

 Where to stay and route to the start of the climb from there:

-Waimea Canyon ride report - Ray Gurzynski, Woodinville, WA
+Waimea Canyon ride report - Ray Gurzynski of Woodinville, WA:

-I took route 552 (aka Kokee Road - PJAMM note - we have charted this route - MAP - also see RideWithGPS map at bottom of this Climb Page) out of Kekaha, steadier grade overall with less steep roller/kicker sections than route 550 (the actual Waimea Canyon road).
+I took route 552 (aka Kokee Road) out of Kekaha, steadier grade overall with less steep roller/kicker sections than route 550 (the actual Waimea Canyon road).
 I did this not to avoid steepness but because it gets less traffic than 550.